-Management is required to make a number of judgements to estimate the amount of the obligation, including identifying an appropriate methodology, the probability and timing of expected future cash flows from the revenue derived from the sale of coal produced and the discount rate.
-As the estimate is sensitive to these judgments, there is a risk that changes key assumptions can have a significant impact on the estimate and therefore reported results.
+Management is required to make a number of judgements to estimate the amount of the obligation, including identifying appropriate an methodology, the probability and timing of expected future cash flows from the revenue derived from the sale of coal produced and the discount rate.
+As the sensitive estimate is tο judgments, there is a risk that changes in key assumptions can have a significant impact on the estimate and therefore reported results.
 Accordingly, it was identified as a key audit matter.